Must-Do Experiences On New Zealand's South Island

 New Zealand is the ultimate adventure waiting to happen, and whether travelling on a short holiday, backpacking or venturing on a working holiday in New Zealand, you'll be left wishing you had more time in this beautiful country!

-If travelling around New Zealand's South Island with all your accommodation, internal transport, activities, and a bunch of meals included, plus an experienced group leader and instant crew of new mates sounds like your kind of adventure, check out our brand new NZ INTRO South.
-From Milford Sound to Tekapo, this 8-day New Zealand small group tour has all the highlights covered!
+If travelling around New Zealand's South Island with all your accommodation, internal transport, activities, and a bunch of meals included, plus an experienced group leader and instant crew of new mates sounds like your kind of adventure, check out our NZ INTRO South tour.
+From Milford Sound to Tekapo, this 9-day New Zealand small group tour has all the highlights covered!